Module 1: Biologics Billing Basics

 - Getting your patients involved in the process.
 Patients can call their insurance companies or ask their company’s benefits manager to intervene on their behalf.
 Finally – and this can be a game changer – some drug manufacturers have programs to help patients afford expensive biologics.
 The more help with PAs, the better!

-The College’s Prior Authorization Toolkit also has a groundbreaking PA appeal-letter generator for specific biologic/disease combinations – and we're constantly adding more biologic letters as new drugs become available.
-Here are a few of our available letters, but check the toolkit for the full list:
+The College’s Prior Authorization Toolkit also has a groundbreaking PA appeal-letter generator for specific biologic/disease combinations – and we’ll be adding new biologic letters as new drugs become available:

 These appeal letters are scientifically based, complete with literature references, and are customized to each patient.
 You can download them in Microsoft Word and edit each one as necessary.
 College members have had great success with these letters, so give this tool a try the next time a PA is denied.